AU

 Thanks for reading this far, brother.
 We’re grateful for you.

-For additional helpful insight on women’s cycles and what the Bible has to say about them, check out A Brief Theology of Periods (Yes, Really) by Rachel Jones
+For additional helpful insight on women’s cycles and what the Bible has to say about them, check out A Brief Theology of Periods (Yes, Really) by Rachel Jones.

 Rachel Jones

-Rachel Jones is the author of A Brief Theology of Periods (Yes, really), Is This It?, and several books in the award-winning Five Things to Pray series, and serves as Vice President (Editorial) at The Good Book Company.
-She helps teach kids and serves on the mission core team at her church, King's Church Chessington, in Surrey, UK.
+Rachel Jones is the author of A Brief Theology of Periods (Yes, Really), Is This It? and several books in the award-winning Five Things to Pray series, and serves as Vice President (Editorial) at The Good Book Company.
+She helps teach kids at her church, King's Church Chessington, in Surrey, UK.